Common name: quilted melania

 Sexual maturity is reached around 8-12mm in shell height, or typically 6-12 months (Abbott (1952).
 This species is parthenogenic (capable of self-feritlizaiton), and it is likely that most individuals of introduced populations are female clones, as many researchers have failed to find fertile males; the species is also ovoviviparous, meaning their eggs hatch within the body and live young are birthed (Abbott 1952; Appleton et al. 2009).
 It has been documented that females can birth one offspring every twelve hours (Abbott (1952).

-Means of Introduction: Spread through the aquarium trade (Abbott 1952).
-It is also possible that the species is moved between close waterbodies via waterfowl, as reported by Appleton et al. (2009).
+Means of Introduction: This species is spread through the aquarium trade (Abbott 1952).
+The first specimens known in the United States were found in San Francisco in 1935, when an aquarium dealer had discovered them and sent the specimens to the National Museum (Murray, 1971).
+It is possible that the species is moved between close waterbodies via waterfowl, as reported by Appleton et al. (2009).

 Impact of Introduction: